jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 This is too simple for what we want to do **eventually** but good enough for now.

-Let's get this miniature to work – if there are any problems in your pulumi config you'll catch them now.
+Let's get this miniature to work – if there are any problems in your Pulumi config you'll catch them now.
 What's better than incremental progression, when you're breaking new ground and trying not to get lost?

-To get pulumi to show you the available stacks (dev, production, testing), just run
+To get Pulumi to show you the available stacks (dev, production, testing), just run

 ```console
 $ pulumi stack ls